jookie/jojoBot/pub.md

    pip list
    ```

-   This will show you all the packages that are currently installed in your environment.

-Using `requirements.txt` allows for consistent environment setups across different systems, making it easier to share and deploy projects.

 # 🗒️ Answer 2

 To collapse a cell in a Jupyter Notebook, you can follow these steps:

-1. **Use the JupyterLab Interface**: If you are using JupyterLab, you can collapse a code cell by clicking the blue vertical bar that appears when you hover to the left of the cell.
-This feature is not available in classic Jupyter Notebook[[2](https://discourse.jupyter.org/t/can-i-collapse-fold-cells-in-the-exported-html-file-from-a-notebook/8579)].

 2. **Install nbextensions**: If you're using classic Jupyter Notebook, you can install `nbextensions`, which provides additional functionality, including the ability to collapse cells.
    - Install nbextensions using the following command: